 Coolant is deeply important.
-It’s the liquid tasked with coursing through your engine to keep it cool and happy.
+It’s the liquid tasked with coursing through your engine to keep it cool and corrosion-free.
 It also works its way through the interior heater matrix to keep the cabin warm.

 Your engine needs coolant.
 You should never, ever just put water in your cooling system.
-Water on its own will course through your engine and do nothing but aid to corrosion.
+Water on its own will course through your engine and do nothing to prevent corrosion.
 Plus, water is volatile and unpredictable.
 The coolant additive you put into your engine is chemically balanced to react in certain ways under certain conditions.

 When to change your coolant